tarwn/lessthandot-hugo/blogs/content/posts/2010-03-19-silverlight-spinner.md

   </h3>

   <p>
-    Select all of the window rectangles, right click and select “Combine” and “Unite”.
+    Select all of the window rectangles, right click and select "Combine" and "Unite".
 This will turn all of those separate rectangles into a single path.<br />

     <center>
       <a href="http://ringdev.com.web10.reliabledomainspace.com/SpinnerTutorial/Spinner5.PNG"><img src="http://ringdev.com.web10.reliabledomainspace.com/SpinnerTutorial/thSpinner5.PNG" border=0 /></a>